-Consideration of Section 4(f) begins at the start of the EIS process.
+Consideration of Section 4(f) begins at the start of the environmental impact statement (EIS) process.
 A clear benefit of the iterative EIS process is recognition that measures were taken early in the process to avoid or reduce impacts on resources afforded protection under Section 4(f).